SunnyPzz/Customer-Segmentation-and-Churn-Predictions/README.md

-# Telecom Customer Segmentation and Churn Predictions
+# Customer Segmentation and Churn Predictions
-This project applies data science techniques to analyze customer churn and segmentation within a telecom service context.
+This project applies data science techniques to analyze customer churn and segmentation within a video streaming service context.
 Utilizing a comprehensive dataset, the project aims to identify key factors driving customer churn and to group customers into meaningful segments.

 # Data Description
 The dataset contains various customer attributes: